 Listing 1 shows a detailed end-to-end example of how metadata is created in the application (BFS), how metadata tags are associated with the data structures of BFS, and how the prefetcher operates.
-Lines 3-12 (incorporated into the code of the BFS application) use the MetaSys software libraries to create metadata (with CREATE) and associate it with the corresponding data structures (using MAP).
+Lines 2-10 (incorporated into the code of the BFS application) use the MetaSys software libraries to create metadata (with CREATE) and associate it with the corresponding data structures (using MAP).
 CREATE saves the metadata in the PMT and MAP updates the MMT.
-Lines 16-34 (incorporated into the hardware optimization client responsible for prefetching) describe the algorithm behind the MetaSys-based prefetcher.
+Lines 13-21 (incorporated into the hardware optimization client responsible for prefetching) describe the algorithm behind the MetaSys-based prefetcher.
 The prefetcher is implemented with an optimization client (ClientID = 0).
 The prefetcher essentially: (i) snoops every memory request from the core and retrieves the associated tag ID using MetaSys; (ii) queries the PMT to retrieve the communicated metadata (listed above); and (iii) uses the metadata to identify dependencies between the data structures of the application.

 We describe a detailed walkthrough of how the prefetcher operates during the execution of the BFS application using Fig. 3 and Listing 1.
-In Fig. 3, when the prefetcher snoops a memory request that targets the work list at index 0, it looks ahead (depending on the prefetching stride) to retrieve the contents of the work list at index 1.
+In Fig. 3 (left), when the prefetcher snoops a memory request that targets the work list at index 0, it looks ahead (depending on the prefetching stride) to retrieve the contents of the work list at index 1.
 At this point, it also prefetches the contents of the vertex, edge, and property lists based on the computed index at each level.
 In graph applications where the work list is ordered, the prefetcher is configured to simply stream through the contents of the vertex and edge lists to prefetch the data dependent memory locations in the property list.
-The snoop_mem_request(address) (Line 16) function is executed for each request sent by the core to the memory hierarchy.
-For every memory request, the prefetcher accesses the MMC using the address to receive the tag ID (using Meta-Sys's lookup functionality).
+The snoop_mem_request(address) (Line 13) function is executed for each request sent by the core to the memory hierarchy.
+For every memory request, the prefetcher accesses the MMC using the address to receive the tag ID (using MetaSys's lookup functionality).
 Next, it indexes the PMT using the tag ID to retrieve the metadata associated with the memory request.
-Using the metadata, the prefetcher determines if the request comes from one of the data structures of the application (Line 24).
-In this case, the prefetcher first prefetches ahead (Line 26) according to the stride and waits until it receives the value of the prefetched request (Line 28).
-Using the value, it calculates the address of the data-dependent data structure
+Using the metadata, the prefetcher first prefetches ahead (Line 18) according to the stride and waits until it receives the value of the prefetched request (Line 19).
+Using the value, it calculates the address of the data-dependent data structure (e.g., value of WorkList used as an index for VertexList) and looks up the metadata for the newly-formed address.
+The same procedure happens until no further data-dependency is found (Line 16).